intellicus/IonicDemo/README.md

 i.
 This zip contains three folders namely "IALPlugin", "IILPlugin" and "IntegrationDemo"
 ii.
 IntegrationDemo folder contains a sample Ionic application
 iii.
 IALPlugin and IILPlugin folders contain Cordova plugin for intellicus
 (We will use path of IALPlugin and IILPlugin folders in later part of this guide)*

+Note : Please raise a request @'supportteam@intellicus.com' to get IntellicusiOSFramework and place it at 'plugins/cordova_plugin_intellicus_reports/src/ios/' to run demo project on iOS

 2. Create new sample ionic 3 project (if not created earlier)
 i.
 Open terminal
 ii.
 Navigate to path where you want to create a new ionic 3 project